European-XFEL/Karabo/doc/installation/sources.rst

 Karabo C++ code) you must install and deploy the changes you may have done in Karabo/Karathon in your system.

-In Terminal you can do that running:
+In a Terminal session, you can do that by running:

 .. code-block:: bash

+  # $REPO_ROOT is the directory where the local working copy of the Karabo Framework
+  # repository is.
+  cd $REPO_ROOT

   ./auto_build_all.sh Debug/Release